Energy growth for systems of coupled oscillators with partial damping: Excursions to small values of r1

-Recall that $X_t^T=r_1(t\cdot T)/\sqrt{T}$. {Our next task is to prove a result (Corollary~\ref{cor:number_excursions}) that will eventually be helpful in showing that the number of excursions from $2\e$ to $\e$ of this process is not too large (see \eqref{eq6:n_excursions}).} \begin{lemma} Assume that $X_0^T=2\e$ and $|r_2(0)|<\log T$.
-Let $\eta=\inf\{t:X_t^T=\e\}$. {Then for all $\e$ sufficiently small and $T$ sufficiently large, $\Prob(\eta\geq 1/2)\geq \e/5.$} \end{lemma} \begin{proof} {We first prove two useful claims that will be used with the strong Markov property later.}
+We control the number of excursions of $|X_t^T|$ from $2\e$ to $\e$.
+Proposition~\ref{prop:number_excursions} follows from Lemma~\ref{lem5:number_excursions} by choosing the constant $\kappa=(1-1/\sqrt{e})/5$ . \begin{lemma} Assume that $|X_0^T|=2\e$ and $|r_2(0)|<\log T$.
+Let $\eta=\inf\{t:|X_t^T|=\e\}$.
+Then, for each $\e$ sufficiently small, $\Prob(\eta\geq 1/2)\geq \e/5$ for all $T$ sufficiently large. \end{lemma} \begin{proof}[Proof of Lemma \ref{lem5:number_excursions}] We prove the result in the case where $X_0^T>0$, and the other case can be proved similarly. {We first prove two claims that will be used with the strong Markov property later.}